AJAX-ZOOM - Blog

 Now, when all those disadvantages no longer exist, AJAX-ZOOM undeniably evolved to one of the best 360 image players on the market.

-With the new "simpleMode" option, you can now use AJAX-ZOOM also without image tiles technology for low-resolution images
+With the new "simpleMode" option, you can now use AJAX-ZOOM also without image tiles technology for your low-resolution images

 Leave a Comment